Sharjeeliv/heterographnet/readme.md

 Authors: Mahshad Hashemi, Sharjeel Mustafa, Alioune Ngom and Luis Rueda

 ## Introduction
-Graph Neural Networks (GNNs) are a new type of neural networks that operated on complex interconnected data for various tasks such as node prediction.
-Such appraoches benefit from using the relationships of a data entity to make holisitc predictions, for example using the neighbours and connections of a cell for type prediction.
+Graph Neural Networks (GNNs) are a new type of neural network that operates on complex interconnected data for various tasks such as node prediction.
+These approaches benefit from using the relationships of nodes to make holistic predictions, for example, using the neighbours and connections of a cell for type prediction.

-The abilitiy to utilize interconnected data is particularly advantages in the field of computational biology where the interactions encode important information.
-However, such data often exhibits heterophily (i.e., that dissimilar nodes are connected) which most current GNNs do not account for.
+Utilizing interconnected data is particularly advantageous in computational biology, where the interactions encode important information.
+However, such data often exhibits heterophily (i.e., dissimilar nodes are connected), which most current GNNs do not account for.

-To this end we propose HeteroGraphNet, a novel GNN approach that employes randomg walks and a gated design for efficient node prediction in heterophilious data.
+To this end, we propose HeteroGraphNet, a novel GNN approach that employs random walks and a gated design for efficient node prediction in heterophilic data.

 ## Dependences